 For travellers with any sort of dietary requirements or allergies, learning a few key phrases in the local language can help you navigate through a very specific vocabulary subset.
 A few useful phrases such as ‘I can’t eat animal products’ and ‘Does this dish contain milk/eggs/gelatin etc’ can help make restaurant trips stress-free, and finding out the translations for specific non-vegan ingredients will help you decode packaging when self-catering.
 Apps such as the Vegan Passport from the Vegan Society are fantastic, but it could be useful to carry the hard copy version with you too for times when you can’t access the internet.

 Of course, there are other aspects to veganism than just food.
 If you have concerns surrounding the use of animal products in furnishings, toiletries, clothing etc., contact your travel operator who will be able to chat things through and find hotels that fit your needs.
-You can even look into self-catering and homestay options, such as this one in Japan, which leaves you free to source your own vegan-friendly products and ingredients.
+You can even look into self-catering and homestay options, which leaves you free to source your own vegan-friendly products and ingredients.
 Many trips to Asia include experiences with wildlife, which are often invaluable in helping conservation efforts, but talking with your travel operator in advance can help answer any questions and reassure you about the welfare of the animals involved.

 If you’re craving some serious rest and relaxation, there are plenty of destinations which offer a slice of seaside paradise for vegan sun-worshippers.
 Perhaps unsurprisingly, due to its enduring popularity with those seeking alternative lifestyles, Bali has a plethora of established vegan cafes, with the largest concentrations centred around Ubud and the Kuta beaches.
 You can get everything from vegan tapas, buddha bowls and raw food platters to vegan pizza, tacos and burgers, and Bali’s whole hospitality sector is used to tailoring their services to meet different requirements, so any adjustments you need are likely to be met with a smile and smooth service.